plausible/website/_posts/2021-03-16-best-web-analytics-plugins-for-wordpress-sites.md

 This plugin tries to do everything so you can consider it a mother of all WordPress plugins.
 It does backups, it does security, it protects from spam comments among many other things but it also has a stats feature.

 Jetpack is installed on more than five million sites.
 It is open source software and the stats feature within it is free to use.
-The analytics script itself is lightweight and comes at 3.1 KB.
+The analytics script itself is lightweight.

 What insights can you get from Jetpack Site Stats?
 The total number of views in the top graph.
 Top referrers, search engine terms and top posts below it.
 The number of WordPress followers your site has and the number of external link clicks.